 God, in his infinite wisdom, brought about the opportunity for us to finally kick off the work there in.
 In partnership with RIO mission two training conferences were arranged – one in Ranchi and one in Hyderabad.
 This followed months of preparation which included translating the first of seven books into both Hindi and Telegu and printing enough for the participants.
-Herman Roodt and I went to India after our China training.
+We went to India after our China training.

 India overwhelms visitors with sensory overload.
 Driving through Hyderabad at 2:30am was amazing.
 People were shopping, stalls were selling food and people were everywhere.
 Daytime driving is an experience in itself!
 There seem to be few traffic rules, yet the swirling mass of cars, people, tuk-tuk taxis, motorbikes and cyclists continually move like lava streams flowing down a mountainside.
 Unstoppable; intimidating yet exhilarating.
 Smells assault your senses.
 One moment the hunger evoking curries and biryanis make your mouth water and the next, raw sewage makes you hold your breath.
 Everywhere the kaleidoscope of colours draw your eyes to people of every background and stature.
 Its hard to know where to point your camera.

 India is a complex society.
 There are 1652 languages spoken across its provinces of which 14 are major languages.
 Religious diversity and religious intolerance live alongside one another.
 Despite persecution, especially from militant Hindus, Christianity is fast spreading.
 The opportunity to spread the Gospel and to plant new churches in enormous.
 As in many places, there is a real need for trained pastors and leaders and there is the real danger of bad teaching and practises spreading through the many denominations.